GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 We have our own data structure, `idbCache`, that is used to minimize indexedDB accesses.
 While indexedDB is fast, accessing local memory is faster.
 We recommend this approach so long as you manage the size of the cache.

-Also note the 'subscribers' array, which is used to prevent simultaneous accesses to indexedDB, which otherwise would be common on load.
+Also note the `subscribers` array, which is used to prevent simultaneous accesses to indexedDB, which otherwise would be common on load.

 ### Web Audio API

 Audio visualization is incredibly important for video editing.
 To understand why, take a look at a screenshot from the editor:

+{% Img
+   src="image/VbsHyyQopiec0718rMq2kTE1hke2/6MqSyhNqFl23wN3GWKbP.png",
-{% Img src="image/VbsHyyQopiec0718rMq2kTE1hke2/6MqSyhNqFl23wN3GWKbP.png", alt="Kapwing editor has several templates and capabilities.", width="800", height="397" %}
+   alt="Kapwing editor has several templates and capabilities", width="800", height="397"
+%}

 This is a YouTube style video, which is common in our app.
 The user does not move very much throughout the clip, so the timelines visual thumbnails are not as useful for navigating between sections.
 On the other hand, the audio [waveform](https://en.wikipedia.org/wiki/Waveform) shows peaks and valleys, with the valleys typically corresponding to dead time in the recording.
 Were you to zoom in on the timeline you would see more fine grained audio information, with valleys corresponding to stutters and pauses.